Azure/azure-sdk-for-java/sdk/containerregistry/azure-containers-containerregistry/README.md

 To authenticate with a registry in a [National Cloud](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud), you will need to make the following additions to your client configuration:
 - Set the `authorityHost` in the credential builder following [Identity client library documentation](https://learn.microsoft.com/java/api/overview/azure/identity-readme)
-- If ACR access token authentication is disabled for yourcontainer Registry resource, you need to configure the audience on the Container Registry client builder.
+- If ACR access token authentication is disabled for your container Registry resource, you need to configure the audience on the Container Registry client builder.

 ```java readme-sample-armTokenChina
 ContainerRegistryClient registryClient = new ContainerRegistryClientBuilder()